 Image by Claudio.stanco - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=18803473

-How do we trace the relationship between time and collections?
-What are the ethical challenges of researching collections in museums and earth archives?
+What are the ethical challenges of tracing temporalities and researching collections in museums and earth archives?

-Collections are sites for preserving traces of the past for the future.
-Acquired, cared for and interpreted in museums and archives, they have been developed concurrently with scientific disciplines.
+ABOUT THE WORKSHOP: Collections are sites for preserving traces of the past for the future.
+Acquired, cared for, and interpreted in museums and archives, they have been developed concurrently with scientific disciplines.
 In geosciences, collections of geological and stratigraphic specimens extracted from territories worldwide have served to mark deep time.
-They contribute to the scientific imaginary of a nature that can be contained and classified.
-Ethnographic collections that originally intended to represent non-European societies, have presented peoples and cultures as if frozen in time.
-This ahistorical gaze is entangled with coloniality that continues to affect the classification and interpretation of collections, both ethnographic objects and those acquired in earth archives, terrestrial environments comprising records of past human and evolutionary activity.
+They contribute to the scientific imagination of nature that can be contained and classified.
+Ethnographic collections acquired to represent peoples and cultures have rendered them as if frozen in time.
+Conservation practice has worked to keep objects timeless, reflecting the moment they entered the collection.
+This ahistorical perspective is entangled with coloniality and continues to affect collections' classification, safekeeping, and interpretation.
+This poses ethical challenges for both collections comprising ethnographic objects and those acquired in earth archives, holding records of human and more-than-human pasts.

-In this three-day workshop, organised by the COST Action “Trace as a Research Agenda for Climate Change, Technology Studies, and Social Justice” (TRACTS), we aim to critically explore the ethics of collections in museums and geological archives through the lens of temporality.
-The event seeks to initiate interdisciplinary exchange between the disparate fields of inquiry in the critical studies of different forms of collections and archives by considering the ethics of acquisition, preservation and use.
-We welcome presentations focusing on, but not limited to studies on:
+Organized by the COST Action “Trace as a Research Agenda for Climate Change, Technology Studies, and Social Justice” (TRACTS), we critically explore the ethics of collections in museums and geological archives through the lens of temporality.
+The event seeks to ignite an interdisciplinary exchange between the disparate fields of inquiry in the critical studies of different forms of collections and archives.
+Using a range of case studies of collections and (earth) archives, we dig into the ethics of acquisition, preservation, interpretation, use, and re-activation of this material today and explore its potential for the future.

 Peripheral Memories, Transnational Mobilities: Decolonial Approaches to Visual & Material Traces of Empire